phd-benel/VPMBGI/README.md

-# VPMBGI

-Vietnamese Public Merged dataset for Broken Glass Insulator
+# VPMBGI :Vietnamese Public Merged dataset of Broken Glass Insulator for UAV inspection of power lines